PhD, National University of Singapore, Singapore, 2002

 3. Targeting autophagy for drug-induced liver injury.

 The liver is a vital organ that has a wide range of functions.
 One of the major functions of the liver is to metabolize and detoxify drugs.
 Consequently, liver is also often the major target to be damaged by drugs.
 Drug-induced liver injury is one of the most frequent reasons for the withdrawal of an approved drug from the market, and it accounts for up to 50% of acute liver failure cases.
 Acetaminophen (APAP) is a safe drug at therapeutic levels, but an overdose can cause severe liver injury in animals and man.
 We recently demonstrated that pharmacological induction of autophagy significantly inhibits APAP-induced liver injury in mouse by removing APAP-induced damaged mitochondria, a process called mitophagy.
 Induction of mitophagy can attenuate APAP-induced mitochondrial-mediated oxidative stress.
-We are currently investigating how autophagy specifically removes APAP-induced damaged mitochondria by focusing on Parkin, an E3 ubiquitin ligase, and other targets.
+Mechanistically, we demonstrated that acetaminophen administration activates Parkin, an E3 ubiquitin ligase, resulting in Parkin mitochondrial translocation and mitophagy in wild type mice.
+Intriguingly, we found that Parkin knockout mice are not more susceptible but rather are resistant to acetaminophen-induced liver injury due to compensatory effects.
+Acute knockdown of Parking using an adenovirus shRNA Parkin can overcome the compensatory effects of chronic genetic loss of Parkin.
+Our studies also raised concerns on the data interpretation for using genetic knockout mice.
+We are currently actively in investigating the role of Pink1, an upstream kinase of Parkin, in acetaminophen-induced liver injury.
+We are also investigating the role of mitochondria dynamics in acetaminophen-induced liver injury.
 With the rapid progress in the discovery of autophagy inducers rather than rapamycin, targeting autophagy could be a novel avenue for treating the APAP overdose patients.

 4. SQSTM1/p62 mediated-Nrf2 activation promotes liver injury and tumorigenesis in Atg5 liver-specific knockout mice